-This file is not a program, it is a configure fragment used for multilib support (see Section 17.3 [Multilibs], page 79).
-This file is maintained in the GCC tree at http://gcc.gnu.org/cvs.html.
+This file is not a program, it is a configure fragment used for multilib support (see Section 18.3 [Multilibs], page 103).
+This file is maintained in the GCC tree at http://gcc.gnu.org/svn.html.

-depcomp This program understands how to run a compiler so that it will generate not only the desired output but also dependency information that is then used by the automatic dependency tracking feature.
+depcomp This program understands how to run a compiler so that it will generate not only the desired output but also dependency information that is then used by the automatic dependency tracking feature (see Section 8.18 [Dependencies], page 77).